kaamil-ahamadh/kaamil-ahamadh/README.md

 - 🔭 Exploring Blockchain technologies, developing SPA, DAPP and Web3 Apps with ReactJS,Tailwind Css and Smart Contracts.

-- 🌱 Making Smart Contracts for Ethereum,BSC,Tron,Avax,Polygon and All EVM Supported Blockchains.
+- 🌱 Making Smart Contracts for Ethereum,BSC,Tron,Avax,Polygon and All other EVM Supported Blockchains.

 - 🔭 Learning and Building DEFI's like Dex, NFT's, Flash Loans for All EVM Supported Blockchains like Ethereum, BSC, Tron etc.,